JessyJP/YoutubeVideoDownloader/readme.md

 - [ ] Web: After the analysis is done maybe clear the analysis bar from the text.
 - [ ] Web: for convenience the context menus can be made be duplicated as a side panel for mobile devices for example.
 - [ ] Web: Maybe do a multi-user mode with with a simple database.
 Even a serverless SQL database would work.
 We can use ORM to get/set simple user configuration info.
 That would also include IP recognition as well or alternatively we can have user/password or simply user/device name option.
-- [ ] Make a docker file deployment

 - [ ] Try android version with Kiwi
+- [ ] TODO: the readme should be updated and cleaned up.

 ## Potential Features
 - [ ] Webpage/Forum or some kind of marketing strategy for outreach to more users